yast/yast-storage-ng/doc/boot-requirements.md

 				- **requires a new GRUB partition**
 			- if there is already a GRUB partition
 				- **does not require any particular volume**
+		- in an encrypted proposal
+			- if there is no GRUB partition
+				- **requires a new GRUB partition**
+			- if there is already a GRUB partition
+				- **does not require any particular volume**
+	- with no partition table
+		- in a partitions-based proposal
+			- **requires a new GRUB partition (GPT partition table is assumed)**
+		- in a LVM-based proposal
+			- **requires a new GRUB partition (GPT partition table is assumed)**
+		- in an encrypted proposal
+			- **requires a new GRUB partition (GPT partition table is assumed)**
 	- with a MS-DOS partition table
 		- if the MBR gap is big enough to embed Grub
 			- in a partitions-based proposal
 				- **does not require any particular volume**
 			- in a LVM-based proposal
+				- if the MBR gap has additional space for grubenv
+					- **does not require any particular volume**
+				- if the MBR gap has no additional space
+					- **requires only a /boot partition**
+			- in an encrypted proposal
 				- if the MBR gap has additional space for grubenv
 					- **does not require any particular volume**
 				- if the MBR gap has no additional space